kelly-ry4n/electrokit/README.md

 For the modules: please make sure all of them work properly on your computer.
 Duh.

-- MakeyMakey (Dakota has ordered one as of Jan.
-23rd)
+- MakeyMakey (OBTAINED)
-- piezoelectric sensors (Dakota or Kelly?)
+- piezoelectric sensors (OBTAINED)
+- wire (OBTAINED)
-- alligator clips, a lot of them
+- alligator clips, a lot of them (OBTAINED debateably)
-- some pads of some sort for the actual drums
+- some pads of some sort for the actual drums (IMPRINT IS FREE!)
-- drumsticks (Kelly, dibs'd)
+- drumsticks (Victor, dibs'd)
-- switches of sorts (for hihat pedal and bass drum)
+- switches of sorts (for hihat pedal - STILL NEED)
+- Raspberry Pi for a challenge (may be supplied at event)
 - Pyglet module (gaming - http://www.pyglet.org/download.html)
 - Pygame module (gaming - http://www.pygame.org/download.shtml)
-- WE STILL NEED AN AUDIO MODULE, SNACK WON'T COMPILE FOR LINUX FUCKMYLIFE
 - just use PyAudio, it's a bit wordy in terms of just getting something to run but it does work (http://people.csail.mit.edu/hubert/pyaudio/ or just easy_install pyaudio)